IBM/aspera-cli/docs/README.md

 Deletion of preview for deleted source files: not implemented yet (TODO).

-If the `scan` or `events` detection method is used, then the option : `skip_folders` can be used to skip some folders.
+If the `scan` or `events` detection method is used, then option `skip_folders` can be used to skip some folders.
-It expects a list of path relative to the storage root (docroot) starting with slash, use the `@json:` notation, example:
+It expects a list of paths relative to the storage root (docroot), starting with a slash, for example:

 ```shell
 ascli preview scan --skip-folders=@json:'["/not_here"]'